printezisn/pandemiccms/README.md

 ## Docker compose

 - `docker-compose.infrastructure.yml`: Spins up all infrastructure services (MariaDB, etc.).
 - `docker-compose.yml`: Spins up all infrastructure services and the application.
+However, you must perform the following steps first:
+  - Run `EDITOR=<prefered editor (e.g. vim)> rails credentials:edit -e production` to create a credentials file for production and add a `secret_key_base` value.
+You can run `rails secret` to generate a new secret value.
+  - Add the content of `config/credentials/production.key` as value to `RAILS_MASTER_KEY` in `docker-compose.yml`.

 ## License